 Treatment for Subaortic Stenosis

 The treatment procedure will depend on the situation of your dog’s SAS.
 Usually, no treatment is needed for mild cases.
-In the event that the SAS condition becomes more severe as your dog grows, medications in the form of beta-blockers are needed to help reduce the workload of the heart and control abnormal heart rhythms.
+If the SAS condition worsens as your dog grows, beta-blockers may be necessary to help reduce the heart's workload and control abnormal heart rhythms.

 Acquired Heart Diseases in Dogs

-Acquired heart diseases develop later in life, often due to age, infections, or other health problems.
+Acquired types of heart disease develop later in life, often due to age, infections, or other health problems.
 These conditions are more common in older dogs or certain breeds.

 Mitral Valve Disease